cloudeight/style-guidelines/css/README.md

 ## Naming Conventions
-Naming conventions are also extremely important and we should always ensure that classes and variable names are meaningful and coherent.
+Naming conventions are also extremely important and we should always ensure that class names, SASS variables, mixins and function names are meaningful and coherent too.

 ### BEM
 >"Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development"